rhelmus/virtmem/doc/manual.md

 invalid pointer address.
 To avoid this, the [isWrapped() function](@ref virtmem::BaseVPtr::isWrapped) can be used.

-@note Wrapping regular pointers introduces a minor overhead in usage of virtual pointers and is therefore **disabled by default**.
+@note Wrapping regular pointers introduces a small overhead in usage of virtual pointers and is therefore **disabled by default**.
 This feature can be enabled in @ref config.h.